 Day 4 – Melaka

 It’s now time to move on to Malaysia!
-To save time, I recommend starting with Melaka (Malacca), a historic city known for its red-brick colonial buildings, street arts and delicious food.
+To save time, I recommend starting with Melaka (Malacca), a historic city known for its red-brick colonial buildings, street art and delicious food.

-Melaka is perfect for a short Malaysia getaway, so one day should be enough to explore the city, if not, you can spend around 2 hours the next morning to explore any attractions that you missed.
+Melaka is perfect for a short Malaysia getaway, so one day should be enough to explore the city, if not, you can spend around 2 hours the next morning exploring any attractions that you missed.

 How to get from Singapore to Melaka?